-Improvisation What is the conversation between the boy and his Mum after the story ends - and what is the conversation between both Mums?
+Improvisation Writing-in-role What is the conversation between the boy and his Mum after the story ends - and what is the conversation between both Mums?
 Small groups improvise the scene when some of Mrs Cole's children take the boy home and meet his mum.
-Writing-in-role Write the boy's diary entry about what happened when he ran away and went into Mrs Cole's.
+Write the boy's diary entry about what happened when he ran away and went into Mrs Cole's.
 Phone call In role as Mum or Mrs Cole, children sit back-to-back and ring a friend to gossip or improvise a phone call between the two mums.
-Bus stop Create a bus stop and queue.
-Children come into the queue, one by one, each taking a different role - Mum, the boy, Mrs Cole or one of the children.
-Waiting for the bus, everyone gets chatting.
-Eyewitness In pairs, one child was an eyewitness of the day when the boy first visited Mrs Cole's house.
-The other was not present and wants to find out more, through questioning.
-Performance The children are now in groups of 4.
-They create a still image that carousel matches a scene from the story.
+Performance carousel The children are now in groups of 4.
+They create a still image that matches a scene from the story.
 These are presented as dream images and may be symbolic rather than realistic representations.
 In turn, they rise up, move and speak before sinking back down and freezing.
 This is followed by the next group and so on.
-Work out with the children the main scenes, e.g., 1.
+Work out with the children the main scenes, e.g. 1.
 The pirate ship game; 2.
 The bath game; 3.
 The awful house of Mrs Cole; 4.
 Running away; 5.
 Outside Mrs Cole's; 6.
 Inside Mrs Cole's house/Feeding the rabbits; 7 The end.
 These scenes can be presented in turn with no break between them, as a continuous performance sequence.
 A sentence is spoken aloud as a caption for the scene.
 Use music as a background to add an emotional impact.
 Evaluation Children discuss and write about the story - what do they think the story is about?
 What is the main theme - support their ideas with evidence from the text?
 Which Mum is kind?